Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 You will often see diatomaceous earth recommended as a good barrier.
 It is made up of the skeletons of diatoms that lived in ancient seas that dried up eons ago.
 The skeletons are ground into a white powder that has sharp edges that will tear up the underside of slugs and snails that crawl on it, killing them.
 While it is effective, I have two objections to it.
 First, because it is mined, it is not a renewable resource.
 And secondly, it is very expensive.

 My preferred substitute is eggshells.
-If you are not already using them in your compost, you can crush them and put them around your plants.
+If you are not already using them in your compost, wash your eggshells, crush them and put them around your plants.
 The sharp pieces of shell injure and kill slugs and snails as effectively as diatomaceous earth without the cost.
 Plus they are biodegradable, adding needed calcium to your garden soil.

 Trapping slugs and snails is easy.
 Simply use a board, an empty flower pot or citrus rinds.
 Prop them up approximately an inch off the ground.
 Slugs and snails will hide underneath them during the day.
 You just take up the trap, scrape the mollusks off into the garbage (or your composter) and then replace them to trap some more.